renovatebot/renovate/lib/manager/buildkite/readme.md

 ---

-*Describe which types of dependencies are supported and which will be implemented in future:*
+*Describe which types of dependencies above are supported and which will be implemented in future:*

 The two short forms of GitHub dependencies described above are supported, but fully qualified Git URLs are not.